What Is Lymphocytic Duodenitis?

 3. Endoscopy with Biopsy

-A tiny camera examines the duodenal lining and Dr. Chadha takes a small tissue sample.
-The lab then counts lymphocytes-fewer than 25 per 100 cells is normal.
+An endoscope is a small camera that is used to inspect the duodenal lining and a small piece of tissue is processed by Dr. Chadha.
+This is then measured in the lab lymphocytes-fewer than 25 per 100 cells is normal.

 4. Follow-Up

-He reviews your biopsy results in detail, explains what they mean, and answers all your questions to guide treatment.
+He also provides detailed review on your biopsy results and answers all your questions to provide treatment.

 Frequently Asked Questions